Frequently Asked Questions

 What is Permacommons?

 Permacommons is building a permanent home for useful shared resources that are maintained with AI assistance, starting with open source software.
-Our mission is to create a sustainable ecosystem where human effort scales down as AI systems improve, but never at the expense of quality, usability, or security.
+Over time, our goal is to scale down human effort as AI and robotic systems improve, but never at the expense of quality, usability, or security.

 How is this different from other open source initiatives?